elidaian/sudoku/doc/wsgi.rst

 This command creates an empty DB, with the given root user configured.
 The root user name is the given username, or the operating system username (as obtained by :func:`getpass.getuser`).
 The password could be passed as an argument to ``edsudoku-init-db``, or could be given to the process in the standard input.

+The DB is accessed by using the WSGI application configuration file, so don't forger to configure the DB connection string before initializing the DB.

 :Tip: It is more recommended that the password will not be passed as a command line argument if possible, in order to
     maintain it as secure as possible.